MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/statsbeat.md

 > - [Autoinstrumentation (automatic instrumentation)](codeless-overview.md)
 > - Application Insights SDKs (Classic API)

-Statsbeat serves three benefits for Application Insights customers:
+This has three purposes:

 * **Service health and reliability** — It monitors the connectivity to the ingestion endpoint from an external perspective to ensure the service is functioning correctly.
-* **Support diagnostics** — It offers self-help insights and helps Customer Support Services (CSS) to assist in diagnosing and resolving issues.
+* **Support diagnostics** — It offers self-help insights and assists customer support with diagnosing and resolving issues.
 * **Product improvement** — It gathers insights for Microsoft to optimize product design and enhance the overall user experience.

 > [!NOTE]